-"Rating Agency" means collectively Moody's, Standard & Poor's or Fitch.
+"Rating Agency" means collectively Moody's, Standard & Poor's, and Fitch, if applicable.
 If no such organization or successor is any longer in existence, "Rating Agency" shall be a nationally recognized statistical rating organization or other comparable Person designated by the Issuer, notice of which designation shall be given to the Trustee and the Servicer.